 What is Indoor Air Pollution and how to reduce It?

 We always think of outdoor air pollution caused by industries and vehicles.
-Although indoor air pollution is also harmful and causes various health issues.
-The cooking fuel, cleaning liquids, mosquito sprays and also tobacco smoke are the main cause of indoor pollution.
+However, indoor air pollution is also harmful and causes various health issues.
+The cooking fuel, cleaning liquids, mosquito sprays, and tobacco smoke are the leading cause of indoor pollution.
 Use of charcoal, wood, crop waste and animal dung releases indoor air pollution.
 We should switch to clean cooking fuel and install a proper ventilation system inside the home.
-Our home and kitchen appliances like washing machine, refrigerator, air cooler, air conditioner, dishwasher, geysers, laptops etc also releases harmful heat and gases.
+Our home and kitchen appliances like washing machine, refrigerator, air cooler, air conditioner, dishwasher, geysers, laptops etc. also releases harmful heat and gases.

 Ways to decrease indoor air pollution –

 - Plant more trees – Trees clears the surrounding air by taking carbon dioxide and releasing oxygen to the atmosphere.

 - Remove your shoes and also change your clothes immediately after entering the house.
 Your clothes observe a lot of pollen, dirt, smokes from the surrounding.
-You should always take a shower and also wash your hands regularly.
+It would be best if you always took a shower and also wash your hands regularly.

-- Get rid of mold – The damp areas in your house and surrounding generates mold.
+- Get rid of mould – The damp areas in your house and surrounding generate decay.
 These moulds emit spores into the atmosphere, which are harmful to human health.
 Always use mould remover as well as keeps the place moisture-free.

 - Regularly wash your curtains, mats and bedding to reduce the dust from the house.

 - Regularly remove clutter from your homes.
 Replace old newspapers, clothes, clean the fans, windows etc.

-- Keep your pet clean, bath them regularly, wipe their paws etc.
+- Please keep your pet clean, bath them regularly, wipe their paws etc.

 - Use clean and clear cooking fuel to reduce indoor smoke.

-- Avoid smoking inside the house – Smoking is injurious to health and you should avoid it.
-But smoking inside your house will affect the non-smokers as well.
+- Avoid smoking inside the house – Smoking is injurious to health, and you should avoid it.
+But smoking inside your home will affect the non-smokers as well.

 - Avoid any hard chemicals, strong fresheners, too much camphor etc. inside the house.